 Amazingly, just one gram of activated carbon has the surface area of more than 11 tennis courts, thanks to its complex structure.

 This surface area lets the charcoal adsorb large amounts of other substances (meaning they stick to the surface of it).
-Inside your body it can whisk chemicals and toxins out of your system.
-And when applied to teeth, it encourages plaque, bacteria and other particles to cling to it so they are all rinsed off together.

 Note that teeth-whitening charcoal can only remove stains from the surface of your teeth.
 These are often caused by deep coloured foods and drinks, including: